JunweiLiang/Multiverse/forking_paths_dataset/README.md

 Click "[" or "]" to cycle through the annotated trajectories.
 Click "g" to replay each annotated trajectory.
 Click "o" to approve all trajectories.
 Click "x" to set the current selected agent as "x agent" (the agent that will be "embodied" by human annotator).
 See [here](code/moment_editor.py#L139) for full controls.
 Close the window and a new JSON file is saved to `actev_final/0000.fixed.json`.
-This is how we get the [annotation scenarios](https://next.cs.cmu.edu/multiverse/dataset/multiverse_scenarios_v1.tgz).
+This is how we get the [scenarios before human annotations](https://next.cs.cmu.edu/multiverse/dataset/multiverse_scenarios_v1.tgz).